alexandrera/CucumberPractice/README.md

 Before we begin, you will need the following:

-Java SE (Java 9 is not yet supported by Cucumber) Maven - version 3.3.1 or higher
+Java SE (Java 9 is not yet supported by Cucumber)

-IntelliJ IDEA (which will be used in this tutorial) IntelliJ IDEA Cucumber for Java plugin
+Maven - version 3.3.1 or higher

-Eclipse (a good alternative if you don’t use IntelliJ) Cucumber Eclipse
+Eclipse (a good alternative if you don’t use IntelliJ)

+Cucumber Eclipse

 Use chocolatey to install the items above if you don't have them (command prompt):

 C:\> choco install jdk8

 C:\> choco install maven

 C:\> choco install eclipse

 3. Add the file selenium-server-standalone-3.14.0.jar and chromedriver.exe in the (C:) drive

 Selenium Server: https://goo.gl/FCSwwD

 Chromedriver: 	 https://chromedriver.storage.googleapis.com/index.html?path=2.42/

 4. Clone the project into a folder